 - 1. Issues with individuals (e.g. inappropriate behaviour). - 2.
-Issues with the Association (e.g. systems and procedures).
+Issues with Open SU (e.g. systems and procedures).

 Each category has a separate procedure detailed in this document.
 These procedures will attempt to resolve your issue informally in the first instance.
 However, if you are unsatisfied with the resolutions offered, you can continue and follow the formal part of the procedures.
-This procedure applies in all Association run spaces, activities, and services.